 - Six speakers on the lip of the stage, serving the first few rows of seats.

-- A 40-channel Midas mixing console and rack saved from the old theater.
+- A 40-channel Midas mixing console and rack was saved from the old theatre.

 - An amplifier room above and behind the stage with additional DSP equipment plus all amplifiers for the sound system.

 - A CCTV system which routes signals from two permanently mounted cameras in the theater into the lobby and back-of-house areas, so that guests, production staff and performers not in the theatre can see what’s happening on stage.

 - Input/out panels onstage with jacks for microphones, stage monitors, and video monitors.